h5n1xp/Arduino_Sprite/README.md

 https://youtu.be/56ELuOAAgyg

 #Current Focus
-1. Cleaning up the Draw methods to include animation frame and tilemap support.
-Also want to add playfields, to make smooth scrolling esiser.
-2. Add RLE to the palette image format, this should reduce memory traffic and improve performance.
+1. Add RLE to the palette image format, this should reduce memory traffic and improve performance.
-3. Release an image conversion application, to generate compatible data.
+2. Release an image conversion application, to generate compatible data.

 #Usage
 The constrctor requires three parameters: